ajpessi/Team_Training/README.md

 # Team_Training

-This is purely for training to get indepth with git.
+This is purely for training to get in-depth with git.